MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started-ios.md

  end
 ```
-Note: The pod configuration above contains both the debug and release versions of the SDK.
-Please choose whichever one is best for your project’s needs.**
+The pod configuration above contains both the debug and release versions of the SDK.
+Choose whichever one is best for your project.

 1. Install the pod by executing the following command: `pod install --repo-update `